 The Master Fund is structured as a limited liability company and is not subject to U.S. federal income taxes; each Member is liable for income taxes, if any, on its share of the Master Fund's net taxable income.
+The Master Fund has a tax year end of October 31.

-The Sub-Fund does not qualify as a RIC pursuant to Subchapter M of the Internal Revenue Code; consequently it is obligated to pay federal, state and local income tax on taxable income prior to January 1, 2024.
+The Sub-Fund did not qualify as a RIC pursuant to Subchapter M of the Internal Revenue Code; consequently it was obligated to pay federal, state and local income tax on taxable income prior to January 1, 2024.
 On January 1, 2024, the Sub-Fund elected to be classified as a disregarded entity for U.S. tax purposes.
 The election triggered a realization event within the Sub-Fund to recognize any gain or loss on the investments held by the Sub-Fund.

-The net income tax expense/(benefit) for the Sub-Fund for the year ended December 31, 2023, are as follows:
+The current income tax expense of \$1,551 presented in the Statement of Operations is comprised of Federal and state tax payments made and refunds received in the current year for the returns filed for the Sub Fund's final tax year end of December 31, 2023.